 Name Date Lab Day/Time 1) Who is not a freshman?
-Include StudentNam e, Class and Major1 field s in the output.
-Field: Table: Students Students Students Sort: Show: ✓ ✓ ✓ Criteria: or: How many records are retu rned in this query? , How many records are retu s and Major 1 fields in the oບ itput.
-Use the IN How many records are retu 2) Who is a freshman, soph s and Major 1 fields in the oບ itput.
-Use the IN How many records are retu 2) Who is a freshman, soph s and Major 1 fields in the ou itput.
-Use the IN How many records are returned as a freshman, soph function. s and Major 1 fields in the ou itput.
-Use the IN How many records are returned at the second state of the second st nomore or junior?
-Inc lude StudentName, Class itput.
-Use the I How many records are retu 2) Who is a freshman, soph function.
+Include StudentNam e, Class and Major1 fields in the output.
+Field: Table: Students Students Students Sort: Show: ☑ Criteria: or: How many records are retu rned in this query? or: How many records are retu 2) Who is a freshman, soph and Major 1 fields in the out put.
+Use the IN or: How many records are retu 2) Who is a freshman, soph and Major 1 fields in the out put.
+Use the IN or: How many records are retu 2) Who is a freshman, soph and Major 1 fields in the out put.
+Use the IN or: How many records are retu 2) Who is a freshman, soph function. and Major 1 fields in the out put.
+Use the IN or: How many records are retu 2) Who is a freshman, soph function.
+Field: omore or junior?
+Inc lude StudentName, Class Students Students put.
+Use the IN or: How many records are retu 2) Who is a freshman, soph function.
 Field: Table: Sort: Show: nomore or junior?
-Inc lude StudentName, Class itput.
-Use the I How many records are returned as the second state of the second st nomore or junior?
-Inc lude StudentName, Class Students Students tput.
-Use the I
+Inc lude StudentName, Class • put.
+Use the IN or: How many records are retu 2) Who is a freshman, soph function.
+Field: Table: Sort: omore or junior?
+Inc lude StudentName, Class Students Students put.
+Use the IN